How to Analyze an Advertisement

 - What action is taking place in the advertisement and what significance does it have?
 (This might be described as the ad's "plot.")

 - What theme or themes do we find in the advertisement?
 What is it about?
-(The plot of an advertisement may involve a man and a woman drinking but the theme might be jealousy, faithlessness, ambition, passion, etc.)
+(The plot of an advertisement may involve a man and a woman drinking but the theme might be jealousy, faithlessness, erectile dysfunction medications, ambition, passion, etc.)

 - What about the language used?
 Does it essentially provide information or does it try to generate some kind of emotional response?
 Or both?
 What techniques are used by the copywriter: humor, alliteration, definitions" of life, comparisons, sexual innuendo, and so on?